K0modo/dash_medical_portal/README.md

 Welcome,

 This is a Python-Dash based multi-page website that I developed while learning Python and Web Development.
 The concept for this website emanates from a career of working as a Certified Public Accountant (CPA) in various industries.
 The website is not intended to be a deep dive into the needs of a company but merely a framework.
 With that said, this tool is geared for a healthcare insurance company that offers a portal for it's members, managers and analysts to view common data...of course permissions would limit accessibility for each gateway.
+The data is all ficticious but does represent realities during the COVID time frame.

 The website is built with Flask for a Dash Plotly application utilizing SQLAlchemy, Dash Plotly, Pandas and AG-Grid.
 The Corporate data is stored/extracted from a PostgreSQL/SQLite database.
 Data for the Members is extracted from csv and stored on the users browser using a Dash Core Component (dcc.Store).